KasumiL5x/PyTeamsExporter/README.md

 Once desired chats are selected, press the `Download Selected Chats` button and you will be prompted to download all of the chats in a pretty HTML format.

-### Bugs
-For some reason, chats seem to be limited in count.
-I'm investigating this shortly.

 ### Limitations
 * Only HTML and text messages are currently supported.
 System messages will not be included.
 * Attachments are not considered.
 This includes images, which are stored on Microsoft's servers.
 I am considering a separate pass to download, compress, and send the images too, but only if there's a need for it and I have time to do so.